 “Weniger ist mehr” (less is more) was the credo of Mies van der Rohe.
 It is obviously necessary to know what this “less” that succeeds in expressing “more” actually consists in.
 The approach is in any case somewhat rare nowadays, when many aspirant creative resort so frequently to redundancy in order to disguise a lack of substance.

-In addition to the lozenge-shaped canvases, square fields newly closed on all four sides also appear around 1927 in rectangular format canvases:
+In addition to the lozenge-shaped canvases, square fields newly closed on all four sides also reappear around 1927 in rectangular format canvases:

 When they approach and/or attain the proportions of a square they seem intent on competing for the space with the large white square (Fig. 10), which therefore appears less absolute because the moment in which the opposites attain equivalence is no longer expressed solely through a single large white square but also in the form of smaller colored squares.